learn-co-curriculum/python-p3-reading-python-error-messages/README.md

 ## Reading Error Messages

-Let's start by running some of the Python code in the `lib` folder to produce an error message.
+Let's start by running some of the Python code in the `lib/` folder to produce an error message.
 Run this in your terminal:

 ```console